SamBuckberry/ATACseq-workshop/README.md

 # ATACseq-workshop

+## This workshop is under development and is currently not functional

 In this workshop we will explore the major steps in ATAC-seq data analysis, including pre-analysis quality checks, alignment, peak calling, peak differential analysis, peak annotation and motif enrichment.

 More advanced analyses such as nucleosome positioning and transcription factor footprinting require an in-depth exploration and may be covered in future workshops.